vivekkakadiya/Notes-using-Spring-Boot/README.md

-Spring Boot React Notes Project
+Notes Project Using Spring Boot And React
 ===============================

 This is a simple web application that allows users to create and manage their notes.
 It is built using Spring Boot as the backend and React as the frontend.